 What will happen if students choose not to follow all parts of the uniform regulations?

-In case of jewellery, caps, non-affiliated hooded tops, MP3 players etc. these will be confiscated, a communication sent home and the item(s) held in the main office until acknowledgement is received from your parent/ carer, before being returned.
-However, in the case of persistent confiscation of any item(s) your parent/ carer will be informed and asked to collect in person.
+In case of jewellery, caps, hooded tops, MP3 players etc. these will be confiscated, a communication sent home and the item(s) held in the main office until acknowledgement is received from a parent/ carer, before being returned.
+However, in the case of persistent confiscation of any item(s) a parent/ carer will be informed and asked to collect in person.

 Students must accept responsibility for their own personal possessions and equipment whilst on the school site.
 Please avoid valuable items being brought into school.